kkondyl/Zabbix-Speedport-Plus-VDSL/README.md

 # Prerequisites

-Sercomm SpeedPort Plus VDSL modem from Cosmote or any other ISP Your Zabbix Server/Proxy must be able to reach the modem’s web UI.
+Sercomm SpeedPort Plus VDSL modem from Cosmote or any other ISP.

+Your Zabbix Server/Proxy must be able to reach the modem’s web UI.

 # Template macros